-- I. In general, the provisions found in the Procedures & Guidelines Manual are under the jurisdiction of the chancellor.
-Additions and revisions to the Manual are subject to review and approval by the Chancellor's Cabinet and the chancellor, unless otherwise specified by Board policy or directive. - II.
-In preparing and codifying Board procedures, the chief executive officer to the Board of Regents is authorized to make the following non-substantive changes to all sections of the Procedures & Guidelines Manual: - a.
+- I. In general, the provisions found in the Procedures & Guidelines Manual are under the jurisdiction of the Chancellor.
+Additions and revisions to the Manual are subject to review and approval by the Chancellor's Cabinet and the Chancellor, unless otherwise specified by Board policy or directive. - II.
+In preparing and codifying Board procedures, the Chief of Staff and Special Counsel to the Board of Regents is authorized to make the following non-substantive changes to all sections of the Procedures & Guidelines Manual: - a.
 Correcting changes to names of organizations, departments, units, committees, and position titles; - b.
 Correcting grammatical errors; and - c.
 Correcting obvious typographical errors.

-The Chief of Staff to the Board of Regents shall maintain a record of any nonsubstantive changes that are completed.
+The Chief of Staff and Special Counsel to the Board of Regents shall maintain a record of any non-substantive changes that are completed.
+(Added 11/07; A. 9/17)